How we’re trying to help you avoid surprise debt

 All we need to set the record straight are meter readings.
 If you send us readings, we can send you an up-to-date bill for the energy you’ve really used, and use the new readings to help build an even more accurate profile of your energy usage.

 We change your monthly payment to the suggested amount at the time the email is sent, because not everyone reads our emails, and it’s way too easy for something like this to slip under the radar for months until there’s hundreds’ worth of debt to pay off.
 Better to make the change and let you know, so you can review it and decide if it looks right or not.

 The bottom line is, we're not enforcing any change, and if you think there's an issue, we want to hear from you so we can fix it.
 You have complete control of your payments through your online account.
 You can adjust your Direct Debit amount up or down whenever you want.
 If you have a lot of credit on your account, you can even request a refund.
 If you’re really not happy with the amount we’ve set, you can compare us to the market and switch away.
 All you need to do is compare our tariff prices (that’s our unit rates and standing charge) to the other best deals out there.
-You can leave Octopus any time, no matter what tariff you’re on, with no exit fees.

 We’ll keep reviewing your payments every three months or so, and making suggestions based on the best information we have about your energy usage (That's why giving regular meter readings is so important.
 The more often you give us your real energy usage numbers, the more accurately we can predict how much energy you'll use in a year.)
 We're always happy to work with you on a different payment level, and you can control your monthly payments yourself online, too.
 If you have any concerns at all, please get in touch.